amitmurthy/PTools.jl/README.md

 - ServerTasks - These are long running tasks that simply processes incoming requests in a loop.
 Useful in situations where state needs to be maintained across function calls.
 State can be maintained and retrieved using the task_local_storage methods.

-- SharedMemory - Useful in the event of a parallel procesing on a single multi-core machine.
+- SharedMemory - Useful in the event of parallel procesing on a single large multi-core machine.
 Avoids the overhead associated with sending/recieving large data sets.